 Democrats Unveil Ad Attacking House GOP Leaders

-A prominent outside group supporting House Democrats is out with a new ad attacking top House Republican leaders as a scandal plagued trio following in the mold of disreputable party predecessors.
+A prominent outside group supporting House Democrats is out with a new ad attacking top House Republican leaders as a scandal-plagued trio following in the mold of disreputable party predecessors.

-The new ad, called "Answer" opens with old news footage of former Speaker of the House Newt Gingrich while a menacing male voice says "they've shut down the government" before reminding viewers of unsavory moments for each of the three Republicans vying for the top House leadership spots.
+The new ad, called "Answer," opens with old news footage of former Speaker of the House Newt Gingrich while a menacing male voice says, "They've shut down the government," before reminding viewers of unsavory moments for each of the three Republicans vying for the top House leadership spots.

-First comes Ohio Rep. Jim Jordan who has been accused of turning a blind eye to allegations that an Ohio State team doctor sexually abused athletes decades ago when Jordan was an assistant wrestling coach.
-The narrator goes a step further asking "remind you of Joe Paterno" — a reference to the late Penn State football coach who was accused of failing to report extensive sexual abuse allegations at that school.
+First comes Ohio Rep. Jim Jordan, who has been accused of turning a blind eye to allegations that an Ohio State team doctor sexually abused athletes decades ago when Jordan was an assistant wrestling coach.
+The narrator goes a step further, asking, "remind you of Joe Paterno?" — a reference to the late Penn State football coach, who was accused of failing to report extensive sexual abuse allegations at that school.
 Jordan has denied he knew about any instances of abuse.

-Next, the ad turns to House Majority Leader Kevin McCarthy, R-Calif, who dropped out of the 2015 race to replace retiring House Speaker John Boehner, R-Ohio, amid rumors of an extra-martial affair.
+Next, the ad turns to House Majority Leader Kevin McCarthy, R-Calif., who dropped out of the 2015 race to replace retiring House Speaker John Boehner, R-Ohio, amid rumors of an extramartial affair.
 McCarthy dismissed questions about the reports.

-And last, House Majority Whip Steve Scalise, R-La., who the narrator describes as "linked to KKK leader David Duke" as his picture appears behind the newspaper headline: "Steve Scalise Once Defended Himself Against Links to David Duke."
+And last, House Majority Whip Steve Scalise, R-La., whom the narrator describes as "linked to KKK leader David Duke" as his picture appears behind the newspaper headline "Steve Scalise Once Defended Himself Against Links to David Duke."
 Scalise has said he didn't know at the time that the group he addressed in 2002 had ties to white supremacists.

-The ad, which is set to run nationally online, is the most direct attack so far this year on top GOP figures who are viewed as successors to House Speaker Paul Ryan, R-Wisc., who is retiring at the end of this year.
+The ad, which is set to run nationally online, is the most direct attack so far this year on top GOP figures who are viewed as successors to House Speaker Paul Ryan, R-Wis., who is retiring at the end of this year.
 House Majority PAC declined to give exact details on the campaign but told NPR it was spending "five figures" on the digital ad buy.

 It borrows from a familiar playbook for Democrats — they used a similar message to discredit Republicans and retake the House in 2006.